New South Wales Ambulance: Extended Care Paramedics (ECPs)

-ECPs operate a fleet of Hyundai iLoads and Kia Sorento's which are fitted out with an extensive range of extended care equipment.
+ECPs operate a fleet of Hyundai iLoads and Toyota HiAces which are fitted out with an extensive range of extended care equipment.
 These vehicles are unable to transport patients, instead they provide extensive specialised treatment to patients on-scene, minimising the number of patient transports to hospital with their significant range of equipment.

 Paramedic Immediate Care Units (PICUs)

-PICU's provide rapid response to emergencies across Metropolitan NSW, utilising a range of Holden Captiva's, and Kia Sorento's.
+PICUs provide rapid response to emergencies across Metropolitan NSW, utilising a range of Holden Captivas, and Kia Sorentos.
 Staffed with a mix of GD and IC Paramedics, they're able to provide immediate lifesaving care to patients in the busy areas of Sydney and Newcastle.
 NSW Ambulance also operate three Motorcycles, staffed by IC Paramedics, which are able to negotiate the tight and congested areas of Sydney's inner city.

 Duty Operations Managers (DOMs)

-DOM's operate a range of response vehicles, predominantly SUV's and Utilities, which allow them to respond rapidly to incidents and provide immediate on site expertise and oversight.
+DOMs operate a range of response vehicles, predominantly SUVs and Utilities, which allow them to respond rapidly to incidents and provide immediate on site expertise and oversight.
 Each vehicle carries an array of medical equipment similar to a PICU, allowing them to perform patient care when required (such as arriving on scene at an incident before an ambulance crew or assisting with multiple patients).
-The wide fleet of vehicles used by DOM's includes Holden Captiva's, Holden Colorado's, Holden Trailblazer's, Toyota Prado's, Isuzu MUX's, Isuzu D-Max's and Kia Sorento's.
+The wide fleet of vehicles used by DOMs includes Holden Captivas, Holden Colorados, Holden Trailblazers, Toyota Prados, Isuzu MU-Xs, Isuzu D-Maxs and Kia Sorentos.

-Over Snow Vehicles
+Over snow vehicles

-Perisher Valley Ambulance Station operate a fleet of over snow vehicles, including a Hägglunds all terrain vehicle, a Kässbohrer Geländefahrzeug over snow vehicle, two Yamaha snowmobiles, a 4WD Quad Bike and trailer and a 4WD Mercedes Sprinter, which allow paramedics to access the alpine areas of the Snowy Mountains.
+Perisher Valley Ambulance Station operate a fleet of over-snow vehicles, including a Hägglunds all-terrain vehicle, a Kässbohrer Geländefahrzeug over-snow vehicle, two Yamaha snowmobiles, a 4WD quad bike and trailer and a 4WD Mercedes Sprinter, which allow paramedics to access the alpine areas of the Snowy Mountains.

 Special Operations Team (SOT)

-SOT operate custom built Holden Colorado's as their primary response vehicles, which are fitted out with an equipment pod that allow them to carry specialist equipment such as cordage (rope) and breathing apparatus.
-Each vehicle is also fitted out with an array of medical equipment, allowing them to provide treatment to patients.
-SOT also operate Toyota Landcruisers for special operations work such as major incident deployments, which are often double crewed.
+SOT operate custom built Toyota Hilux utilities as their primary response vehicles, which are fitted out with an equipment pod that allow them to carry specialist equipment such as cordage (rope), harnessing equipment and breathing apparatus.
+Each vehicle is also fitted out with an array of medical equipment, often featuring the same general duties kits found in emergency ambulances, allowing them to provide treatment to patients.
+SOT also operate Holden Colorados and Toyota Landcruisers for special operations work such as major incident deployments, which are often double crewed.

-They also operate a number of specialist support vehicles from the Special Operations HQ at Bankstown including;
+They also operate a number of specialist support vehicles from the Special Operations HQ at Homebush including;